andrehacker/minimalnote/README.md

 Features
 ---------
 * Plain Text Note Editor (markdown to be added)
-* Ingedients of a note: Title, Tags and content
+* Ingredients of a note: Title, tags and content
-* Global hotkey (currently Windows only)
+* Global hotkey ALT-SHIFT-F (currently Windows only)
 * Full keyboard optimized (in progress)
 * Tray Icon
 * Full-Text search, based on Tags, Title and content